-Inflation Rate in Botswana averaged 6.88 percent from 1997 until 2020, reaching an all time high of 15.06 percent in November of 2008 and a record low of 2.10 percent in November of 2019.
-This page provides the latest reported value for - Botswana Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Central Statistics Office, Botswana
+Inflation Rate in Botswana averaged 6.82 percent from 1997 until 2020, reaching an all time high of 15.06 percent in November of 2008 and a record low of 2.10 percent in November of 2019.
+This page provides the latest reported value for - Botswana Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Botswana Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Central Statistics Office, Botswana

-Inflation Rate in Botswana is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Botswana to stand at 3.40 in 12 months time.
-In the long-term, the Botswana Inflation Rate is projected to trend around 3.10 percent in 2021, according to our econometric models.
+Inflation Rate in Botswana is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Botswana to stand at 3.20 in 12 months time.
+In the long-term, the Botswana Inflation Rate is projected to trend around 3.40 percent in 2021 and 3.50 percent in 2022, according to our econometric models.